umshere/RadioGarden/readme.md

 Radio Passport is a beautiful, web-based radio player that lets you explore and discover radio stations from around the globe.
 With a curated, passport-stamp-style interface, you can travel the world through sound without leaving your browser.

+> Documentation: See the docs index at [docs/README.md](./docs/README.md) for guides, plans, and testing.

 ![Radio Passport Interface](https://via.placeholder.com/800x400/1a1a1a/ffd700?text=Radio+Passport+Interface)

 ## ✨ Features